Royal Predicate

 Municipal awards

-A municipal award is a token of appreciation for a person or organization that has dedicated themselves in a special way to the city of Zoetermeer and/or its residents.
-The municipality of Zoetermeer has four different municipal awards.
+A municipal award is a token of appreciation for a person or organization that has made a special effort for the city of Zoetermeer and/or its residents.
+The municipality of Zoetermeer has 4 different municipal awards.

 Royal decoration (ribbon)